blokidde/Blokboy-gaming-device/docs/web/code.md

 # Web Code

+## Web development
+### Modern Web Standards
+This web application uses modern web development principles:
+- JavaScript fetch() for all API calls
+- Clean separation (HTML for structure, CSS for style, JS for logic)
+- Responsive styling with CSS
+- All data is dynamically loaded via JavaScript without reloading the page

 ## PHP
 ### db_connect.php
 a single file for connecting to the database using mysqli. this file is used in all the other php files.